There’s nothing better than a cold iced drink on a hot summer’s day. But what if the ice machine stops working?

 These pesky build-ups can block the water inlet valve, preventing your appliance from making ice.

 But don’t worry.
 You can fix this issue yourself without needing a professional repair service.
-All you need is to clean out those mineral deposits.
+All you need to do is clean out those mineral deposits.

 Cleaning Your Water Inlet Valve

-To start cleaning, turn off your home’s water supply at the main valve.
-That will prevent any leaky water situations during the process.
+Turn off your home’s water supply at the main valve.
+That will prevent any leaky while you’re cleaning.

 Once disconnected, check for visible signs of clogging in both ends of the tube and within its connecting valves.

-If present, remove these by gently flushing them with cold water until clear.
+If there are clogs, remove them by gently flushing the parts with cold water.

 Preventing Ice Machine Problems with Regular Maintenance